Embed This Data

 - FDI Inflow:

-Ukraine’s economic freedom score is 46.3, making its economy the 161st freest in the 2013 Index.
-Its score is 0.2 point higher than last year, with modest gains in monetary freedom and business freedom that outweigh declines in labor freedom and freedom from corruption.
+Ukraine’s economic freedom score is 46.9, making its economy the 162nd freest in the 2015 Index.
+Its score is 2.4 points lower than last year, reflecting declines in eight of the 10 economic freedoms with especially grave deteriorations in property rights, the management of government spending, and investment freedom.
 Ukraine is ranked last out of 43 countries in the Europe region, and its overall score is lower than the world average.

-The standard income tax rate is 17 percent, and the standard corporate tax rate is 21 percent.
-Other taxes include a value-added tax (VAT) and a property tax.
-The overall tax burden equals 36.9 percent of total domestic income.
-Government spending has risen to 48.5 percent of GDP.
-The budget deficit has been high, averaging near 5 percent of GDP in the past three years.
-Public debt is over 35 percent of GDP.
+Ukraine’s top individual income tax rate is 17 percent, and the top corporate tax rate is 18 percent.
+Other taxes include a value-added tax and a property tax.
+The total tax burden equals 38.9 percent of domestic income.
+Government spending amounts to 49 percent of GDP, and public debt equals 41 percent of domestic output.
+The IMF is helping to bolster public finances.

-Despite progress in regulatory reform, administrative complexity often creates uncertainty in commercial transactions.
-The business start-up process has been streamlined, but completing licensing requirements is still time-consuming and costs more than 10 times the level of average annual income.
+Complexity often creates uncertainty in commercial transactions.
+The business start-up process has been streamlined, but completing licensing requirements is still time-consuming.
+Modern and efficient bankruptcy procedures are not in place.
 The labor code is outmoded and lacks flexibility.
-The government influences prices through state-owned enterprises.
-Monetary stability remains weak.
+Massive and price-skewing government subsidies (7 percent of GDP on natural gas subsidies alone) have caused deep economic distortions.